History & Staff

 The present day staff includes two licensed funeral directors: Shannon Steffey & Trevor Seed.
 Trevor, a native of Lawrenceville is a 1993 graduate of Vincennes University .
 He has been with the funeral home since November of 2001.

-David Murphy, Cathy Gray, and Rick Leighty work on the staff as funeral assistants.
+David Murphy, Cathy Gray, Rick Leighty, and James Paine work on the staff as funeral assistants.

 The tradition the Emmons family began in 1906 still continues today.